neil7057/pjl_host_system/README.md

 * Online payments are processed via Stripe
 * Registered users can view order history
 * Email communication is via Gmail
+* Users can add and update their own reviews of products
+* Reviews are held invisible until authorised by an Admin

 ## Technologies Used